Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to statistics from Euromonitor (a British market research group), the consumption of sugary drinks in Vietnam is increasing rapidly.
 This causes major concerns about public health.

-Vietnamese people drink 6.67 billion liters of sugary drinks
+Vietnamese people drink 6.67 billion liters of sugary drinks.

-Specifically, from 2009 to 2023, sugary beverage consumption has quadrupled, with total consumption increasing from 3.44 billion liters in 2013 to 6.67 billion liters in 2023, nearly doubling within a decade.
+Specifically, from 2009 to 2023, sugary beverage consumption has increased fourfold, with total consumption increasing from 3.44 billion liters in 2013 to 6.67 billion liters in 2023, nearly doubling within a decade.
 On a per capita basis, consumption has increased by 350%, from 18.5 liters/person/year to 66.5 liters/person/year, equivalent to about 1.3 liters per person per week.

 In 2023, each Vietnamese person will consume an average of 66 liters of sugary drinks, equivalent to 18g of sugar per day from these drinks (assuming each liter of sugary drink contains 100g of sugar).

-Euromonitor forecasts that without effective control measures, sugary beverage consumption in Vietnam will continue to increase by an average of 6.4% per year from 2023 to 2028, equivalent to a total increase of 36.6% over the next 5 years, increasing the risk of non-communicable diseases such as overweight, obesity and diabetes.
+Euromonitor forecasts that without effective control measures, sugary beverage consumption in Vietnam will continue to increase by an average of 6.4% per year from 2023 to 2028, equivalent to a total increase of 36.6% in the next 5 years, increasing the risk of non-communicable diseases such as overweight, obesity and diabetes.

 Not only in Vietnam, research in 75 countries around the world also shows that for every 1% increase in sugary drink consumption, there are 4.8% more overweight adults, 2.3% more obese adults and 0.3% more people with diabetes.